kartik-venugopal/aural-player/README.md

 - Multiple compact and flexible view options - playlist docking/maximizing and collapsible views
 - Gesture recognition for essential player/playlist controls (trackpad/MagicMouse)
 - Extensive set of keyboard shortcuts and menu items for quick and convenient access to functionality
-- Extensive set of preferences to allow user to customize functionality (e.g. seek/volume/pan increment, enabling/disabling gestures, enabling/disabling autoplay options, remembered/default views, etc.)
+- Extensive set of preferences to allow user to customize functionality (e.g. seek/volume/pan increment, enabling/disabling and mouse sensitivity for gestures, remembered/default volume on startup, remembered/default view on startup, etc.)

 ### Compatibility